saibulusu/saibulusu.github.io/README.md

 # About
 I'm a Junior at the University of Wisconsin-Madison where I am majoring in Computer Science and Mathematics.
 I have taken coursework in Computer Sciences, Mathematics, and Computer Engineering.
-Within Computer Science, I am very interested in Databases and Systems.
+My relevant experience, personal projects, coursework, and technical skills are all listed on this page.

+Currently, I'm working on a research project with Professor Remzi Arpaci-Dusseau in the area of Systems and Databases.

 # Experience
 **UW-Madison CS** - Undergraduate Research Assistant - September 2020 to Present